oigbokwe73/Azure-Cloud-Architect-Knowledge-Base/README.md

    - **Reserved Instances and Spot VMs:** For predictable workloads, leverage reserved instances for Virtual Machines (VMs) to gain cost savings over pay-as-you-go pricing.
 Use spot VMs for non-critical, interruptible workloads to further optimize costs.

 6. **Implement DevOps Practices:**
    - **Infrastructure as Code (IaC):** Use tools like Azure Resource Manager (ARM) templates, Bicep, or Terraform to define and manage infrastructure as code.
-This ensures consistent deployments across environments and makes the infrastructure easily replicable.
+This ensures consistent deployments across environments and makes the infrastructure easily repeatable.
    - **CI/CD Pipeline Setup:** Set up CI/CD pipelines using Azure DevOps or GitHub Actions to automate the deployment process, enabling quick iterations, testing, and delivery.
 This reduces time-to-market and helps in maintaining code quality and consistency.

 7. **Develop a Proof of Concept (PoC):**